GravityPDF/gravity-pdf/README.txt

 * Feature - Options for default templates to disable HTML fields or empty fields (or both)

 = 3.0.0 =
-As of Gravity Forms PDF Extended v3.0.0 we have removed the DOMPDF package from our plugin and integrated the more advanced mPDF system.
+As of Gravity PDF v3.0.0 we have removed the DOMPDF package from our plugin and integrated the more advanced mPDF system.
 Along with a new HTML to PDF generator, we've rewritten the entire plugin's base code to make it more user friendly to both hobbyists and rock star web developers.
 Configuration time is cut in half and advanced features like adding security features is now accessible to users who have little experience with PHP.

 New Features include: